danielfears/warden/README.md

 Provides encrypted storage and sourcing of Azure credentials via CLI commands.

-An Azure alternative to the popular tool 'Credulous' for AWS; Warden provides a safe, seamless way of authenticating with the Azure API to allow deployment of assets via Terraform or the Azure CLI.
+Warden provides a safe, seamless way of authenticating with the Azure API to allow deployment of assets via Terraform or the Azure CLI.
 Multiple users can securely store their Azure credentials on a single machine, locked behind a username and password.
+An Azure alternative to the popular tool 'Credulous' for AWS.

 Installation & Removal Instructions: